mvolkmann/blog/src/prolog.md

 ; ... .
 ```

-## Currying (Runtime Predicates)

-Prolog supports a form currying by passing
-fewer arguments to a predicate than it requires.
+## Partial Goals

+Prolog supports adding arguments to goals before they are called.
+This creates a "partial goal" and is similar to
+function currying in other programming languages.
-The result must be passed to the `call` predicate in order to evaluate it.
+The resulting predicate can be passed to the `call` predicate
+in order to evaluate it.
 For example:

 ```prolog
 :- use_module(library(clpfd)).